qzhang503/proteoQ/README.md

 #### 3.2.2 Column additions

-Customer supplied coumns can be further taken by proteoQ for various data processinges and informatic analyses.
+Customer supplied columns can be further taken by proteoQ for various data processinges and informatic analyses.
 In this section, we will first add a column, `n_not_na`, to protein table `Protein.txt`.
 The column summarizes the number of `log2FC`s that are *NOT* missing for